SkillFlowHQ/node-mindelay/README.md

 we can't just use `setTimeout` and keep the user waiting for extra long.

 The solution is of course to use `mindelay` instead of `setTimeout`.

+Copyright &copy;2016 SkillFlow.
+Module created by none other than [Clive Chan](https://github.com/cchan).